We will however be closed from May 31st – 6th June for essential electrical work.

 The Connect and Collect Service will still be available if you would like the library staff to pick a selection of books for you and you can pick up your bag of books from the door if you prefer.

 Our Local Studies Service is also reopening on Wednesday 28th April.
-You can now book a one-hour appointment online.
-Book a Local Studies visit HERE.
+You can now book a one or two-hour appointment online.
+To book a Local Studies visit HERE.
 While restrictions are in place, we will be providing a tailored, one-to-one visitor service at Cupar Library.

 Our temporary opening hours are: